-Throughout 2012, the sun has been in an active part of its 11-year cycle of activity.
-Those using telescopes equipped with special solar filters to peer at the sun – or photograph it – have seen dark sunspots dotting the sun’s surface.
-Space observatories have been detecting short-lived but brilliant and powerful solar flares – intense bursts of radiation and our solar system’s largest explosive events – lasting minutes to hours on the sun’s surface.
-Occasional, powerful coronal mass ejections, or CMEs – giant bubbles of gas and magnetic fields from the sun, containing up to a billion tons of charged particles that can travel up to several million miles per hour – have been released into the interplanetary medium.
-This solar material has streamed out through space, and sometimes has struck Earth.
+In an active part of the sun’s 11-year cycle of activity, those using telescopes equipped with special solar filters to peer at the sun – or photograph it – can see dark sunspots dotting the sun’s surface.
+Space observatories will detect short-lived but brilliant and powerful solar flares – intense bursts of radiation and our solar system’s largest explosive events – lasting minutes to hours on the sun’s surface.
+Occasional, powerful coronal mass ejections, or CMEs – giant bubbles of gas and magnetic fields from the sun, containing up to a billion tons of charged particles that can travel up to several million miles per hour – are released into the interplanetary medium.
+This solar material streams out through space, and sometimes strikes Earth.
 Is this dangerous?
 Should we be worried?

 What is the danger of a solar storm in space?
 Very high-energy particles, such as those carried by CMEs, can cause radiation poisoning to humans and other mammals.
 They would be dangerous to unshielded astronauts, say, astronauts traveling to the moon.
 Large doses could be fatal.

 Still, solar storms – and their effects – are no problem for us on Earth’s surface.
 Earth’s atmosphere and magnetosphere protect our human bodies from the effects of solar flares.

 On the other hand … solar storms can be dangerous to our technologies.
 When a coronal mass ejection, or CME, strikes Earth’s atmosphere, it causes a temporary disturbance of the Earth’s magnetic field.
 The storm on the sun causes a type of storm on the Earth, known as a geomagnetic storm.